 I took a sip of my lemonade.
-"That is good," I said smiling.
+"You're right, it is good," I agreed.
 "We get lemons from Florida, my mom used to make the best lemonade.
-Her sweet tea was really good too; Savannah sweet tea is always the best."
+Her sweet tea was really good too.
+But, Savannah sweet tea is always the best."

-"Did you have some time to think about what I told you yesterday, about your mother?"
+"Did you have some time to think about what I told you, about your mother?"
 He asked.
-"I'm sorry; I assumed you knew what had happened."
+"I'm sorry, I assumed you knew."

 "How do I know you're telling the truth?"
 I asked.

-"I wouldn't lie to you about something like that; in fact I won't lie to you ever."
+"I wouldn't lie to you about something like that.
+In fact, I won't lie to you ever."
 I raised an eyebrow, I doubted that was true.
 "I promise."
-I still wasn't sure I believed him but I shrugged.
+I shrugged, still skeptical.

-"Is that why my dad hates you so much?"
+"Is that why my dad hates you?"
 I asked.

 I laughed.
 "Foreign affairs, you make it sound like you're dealing with China or something.
 We're all Americans."

 He raised an eyebrow.
-"That's a word I don't hear very often anymore."
+"That's a word you don't hear very often anymore."

 "Are you serious?"I asked.
-She laughed and grabbed some plates, she cut two slices and handed one to me.
+She laughed and grabbed some plates.
+She cut two slices and handed one to me.
 I took a bite.
 "Don't tell my dad, but this is even better than his apple pie."

-"I know, I thought you'd like it.
-We'll finish it before they boys come home, unfortunate for them."
-We both laughed as we ate.
-I wasn't sure what the rest of my life was going to be like but right now it was looking pretty good.
+"I thought you'd like it.
+We'll finish it before they boys come home, too bad for them."
+We both laughed.
+I didn't know what my future here would be like, but for now it was looking pretty good.

 "Oh, you weren't who I was expecting.
-I thought you were going to be Monroe," the woman said.
+I thought you were Monroe."

 "You're expecting Monroe?"
 I asked, instantly worried that he'd catch me up here.

 "You aren't supposed to be here are you?"
-She asked smiling.
+She asked with a smile.
 "Don't worry Monroe doesn't normally come until later.
 What's your name?"

 "Ciara," I said.
 "Who are you?"
 I asked.